jreisinger/docs/data/about.md

 Hello and welcome to my non-official homepage :-).
 The official one is [here](https://jreisinger.github.io).

 I mostly keep technology related notes here.

 I am interested, among other things, in how to build and manage computing systems.
-I usually work somewhere at the infrastructure level not too close to the hardware nor to the end user.
+I usually work somewhere at the infrastructure level.
 These days my main focus is Kubernetes, Go and DevOps/SRE stuff.
 Before I concentrated on Linux, Perl, networking and security.

 Other web sites built and/or hosted by me